Subscribe and receive a 4L Casserole Dish

-Turkey mince is also available – it's very low in fat and you can use it as you would any mince.
-Whichever breed or cut you go for, choose a turkey that is plump and well-rounded, with clear, soft and evenly coloured skin.
-Avoid those that have been unevenly plucked.
+Turkey mince is also available – it's very low in fat and you can use it as you would any mince, in stir-fries, stews or oven-cooked casseroles.
+See our range of turkey mince recipes for more inspiration.

 Put fresh turkey in the fridge as soon as you get it home.
 Take off all the wrappings, then wipe it all over (including inside the cavities) with kitchen paper.
 If it has come with giblets (the neck, gizzard, heart and liver), these should be removed and kept in a covered bowl in the fridge.